FeatureBaseDB/featurebase/docs/getting-started.md

 		log.Fatal(err)
 	}
 ```
-The `language` is a `set` field, but since the default field type is `set`, we didn't need to specify it.

-For more information on imports in go-pilosa, please see the go-pilosa [site](https://github.com/pilosa/go-pilosa/blob/master/docs/imports-exports.md).
+Since our `language` data doesn't contain time stamps, we will use the `csv.NewColumnIterator` function in place of `csv.NewColumnIteratorWithTimeStampFormat`.

 Note that both the user IDs and the repository IDs were remapped to sequential integers in the data files, they don't correspond to actual Github IDs anymore.
 You can check out [languages.txt](https://github.com/pilosa/getting-started/blob/master/languages.txt) to see the mapping for languages.

+For more information on imports in go-pilosa, please see the go-pilosa [site](https://github.com/pilosa/go-pilosa/blob/master/docs/imports-exports.md).

 ##### Make Some Queries